Head of Department: Professor Richard McAvoy

 Taxonomy, identification, ornamental characteristics, cultural requirements and use of tropical plants.
 Principles of interiorscaping in the home, office, public buildings, and related locations.

-Fundamentals of soil management and crop plant husbandry as applied to commercial vegetable production and home gardening.
+Fundamentals of soil management and crop plant husbandry as applied to vegetable production.
 Horticultural principles of crop growth.
-Focus is on sustainable practices.
-Field laboratory will consist of field trips (some outside designated laboratory time) during the early part of the semester to organic and conventional farms to observe production and marketing practices.
+Focus is on sustainable and organic practices.
+Field laboratory will consist of required trips (some outside designated laboratory time) during the early part of the semester to organic and conventional farms.

 Theory and practice in sexual and asexual propagation of horticultural plants, emphasizing the anatomical, physiological, and ecological principles involved.
 Laboratories provide practical experience with seeds, division, cuttings, budding, grafting, layering and tissue culture.